-From the stakeholder-oriented perspective, with the focus of assisting the participation of multi-stakeholders in proposing different investment plans to derive agreed-upon BMP roadmaps, this system identified three types of stakeholders, including investors, economic beneficiaries, and environmental beneficiaries and designed three stakeholder groups\(government, enterprise, and other stakeholders) to simulate the role-playing experiment.
+From the stakeholder-oriented perspective, with the focus of assisting the participation of multistakeholder in proposing different investment plans to derive agreed-upon BMP roadmaps, this system identified three types of stakeholders, including investors, economic beneficiaries, and environmental beneficiaries and designed three stakeholder groups to simulate the role-playing experiment.
 The case study indicated that this system could provide effective comprehensibility of optimized roadmaps through spatiotemporal data visualization.
 The successful role-playing experiment designed and conducted according to the practical needs provided confidence in participation for stakeholders.